Adjusted Plus-Minus, a.k.a. APM, has been considered to be the best player evaluation metric. But it also could be

 How are the estimates for Adjusted Plus-Minus calculated?

 It’s a matter of finding out the estimates of player variables which produces the smallest difference between the expected margin and the actual margin in the matchups.
 This is how a regression model works, basically.
 More information about adjusted plus-minus calculation

 What are the PROs and CONs for Adjusted Plus-Minus?

-The biggest advantage of adjusted plus-minus ratings are one of the closest we can come to an unbiased measure of a player’s effectiveness.
+The biggest advantage of adjusted plus-minus ratings is one of the closest we can come to an unbiased measure of a player’s effectiveness.

-(1) Adjusted plus-minus ratings have a high variance.
-The regression tries to find a constant value for a player, but this value can change pretty dramatically with a different role, a different coaching scheme, different teammates, or different match-ups.
+(1) Adjusted plus-minus ratings have high variance and can change pretty dramatically.
+The regression tries to find a constant value for a player, but this does not control for out-of-sample lineup-teammate quality effects.
+A different role, a different coaching scheme, different teammates, different match-ups, or different seasons affect APM big time.

 (2) There is noise in the data.
 For some players, especially when only looking at data over just 1 year, there are some strange results, but that is to be expected.
 An examination of 239 players revealed that only 7% of the variation in a player’s adjusted plus-minus value in 2008-09 was explained by what he did in 2007-08.
 Although more data does increase the level of statistical significance, it’s still the case that most players even when five years of data are employed are not found by this method to have a statistically significant impact.

 (3) Another issue which adjusted plus-minus technique struggles to address is the multicollinearity issue.
 Coaches prefer to use some player duos/trios frequently or rarely since all players could not be on the court with every other teammate at the same time.

 History of Adjusted Plus-Minus Development: